tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ---

 ## Introduction > Jython Limitations
-* No Support for Python 3
+* No support for Python 3
-* Limited CPython C-Extension Support (e.g. no NumPy support)
+* Limited CPython C-extension support (e.g., no NumPy)
-* That said, Processing.py is effectively discontinued (incompatible with Processing 4)
+* Processing.py is effectively discontinued (incompatible with Processing 4)

 ---